sarapapi/sarapapi.github.io/_news/2024_LREC-COLING copy.md

 related_posts: false
 ---

-"How do Hyenas deal with Human Speech?
-Speech Recognition and Translation with ConfHyena" accepted at LREC-COLING 2024 🎊
+<a href="https://arxiv.org/abs/2402.13208">"How do Hyenas deal with Human Speech?
+Speech Recognition and Translation with ConfHyena"</a> accepted at LREC-COLING 2024 🎊